Kim Hoon

-Kim Hoon is a South Korean novelist, journalist and critic.
+Kim Hoon (Korean: 김훈; born May 5, 1948) is a South Korean novelist, journalist and critic.

 Life

 Kim was born on May 5, 1948, in Seoul, Korea.
-After graduating from Whimoon High School, Kim Hoon entered Korea University in 1966.
+After graduating from Whimoon High School, Kim Hoon was admitted to Korea University in 1966.
 He joined Hankook Ilbo as a journalist in 1973.

 He made his debut as a novelist at the age of forty-seven with the publication of Memories of Earthenware with Comb Teeth Pattern.
 His second novel.
-Song of the Sword (칼의 노래), which was awarded the prestigious Dong-in Literature Prize, was a literary sensation and elevated him into one of the most recognized names in Korean literature.
-Two years later in 2003, Kim's reputation as a writer of exceptional talent was affirmed when his first published short-story “Cremation” was chosen as the winner of Lee Sang Literature Prize.
+Song of the Sword (칼의 노래), which was awarded the prestigious Dong-in Literature Prize, was a literary sensation and made him one of the most recognized names in Korean literature.
+Two years later in 2003, Kim's reputation as a writer of exceptional talent was confirmed when his first published short-story "Cremation" was chosen as the winner of Lee Sang Literature Prize.
 Kim worked as a journalist for 20 years before becoming a writer and is well known for refusing to use anything but a pencil when he writes.
-He is also an avid bicyclist who does not have a driver's license and has written a series of essays on his bicycle travels across the south of the Korean peninsula.
+He is also an avid cyclist who does not have a driver's license and has written a series of essays on his bicycle travels across the south of the Korean peninsula.